Hikmah04525/islamic-todo-app/README.md

 - Responsive design for desktop & mobile
 - Confetti 🎉 when marking tasks as complete
 - Modal for adding tasks with smooth UI
 - Hover effects & polished styling with TailwindCSS
+- fully responsive

 ---
 ## 🌐 Live Demo